yuzekesu/dataStructure_array/README.md

-# Template for the data structure array
+# Template for the data structure array\
+PURPOSE:\
+    To experience the frustration to wheels.\
-HOW TO USE STEP BY STEP:
+HOW TO USE:\
-    1. replace the "#include"test.h"", "#define DATA_T" and "define SIZE_T" to the data type you desire in the both .h file and .c file.
+    1. copy or download it, and put those files into your working directory.\
+    2. include the header file "array.h" where you inplementing array.\
+    3. capsulate and type cast the function pointers once, or type cast them each time you call it.\
-    2. lay down and have fun.
+    4. lay down and have fun.